rocicorp/replicache/QUICKSTART.md

 ### 🛫 Client-Side Mutations

-Add the following code to your user interface.
+Add the following code to the end of your script block in your UI.

 ```js
 const createItem = rep.register('createItem', async (tx, {key, value}) => {